Hao Wu

 These are the most expensive items in the portfolio because they involve high-precision engineering and shorter usage windows.

 Infant Seats (Group 0+): High-end rear-facing bucket seats (with base) often cost €180–€250 and are used for only ~15 months.
-This results in a very high annual "burn rate" of €120+.
+This results in a very high annual "burn rate" of €120+/year.

 Toddler Seats (i-Size): A quality seat used from age 1 to 4 costs roughly €300.
+At €300 over 4 years = €75/year.

-We can then compare these costs to other common safety measures with known ROIs
+We can then compare these costs to other common safety measures with known ROIs:

-The Math: A high-quality 10-year sealed battery smoke alarm costs approximately €30–€40.
+• Smoke alarms: A high-quality 10-year sealed battery smoke alarm costs approximately €30–€40.
+A single child's "share" of the household fire safety budget is roughly €5/year.

 The Comparative Analysis